Things to Avoid While Buying a Home

-Don't deliver earnest money directly to the seller in a FSBO (for sale by owner) purchase.
-Your good faith deposit does not belong to the seller: it is actually yours until the sale closes.
-Any good faith funds are to go toward your expenses closing; some individual sellers might not understand this.
-A neutral party, like an attorney can hang onto your earnest money, or you may put it temporarily into a trust account until you close.
-Your contract should specify where the funds go if the home purchase does not go through.
+Don't give money directly to your seller (commonly in cases of "for sale by owner") for a "good faith" deposit.
+Your earnest money does not belong to the seller: it is actually yours until the transaction is final.
+Any good faith funds are to be applied to your expenses closing; some sellers might not realize this.
+An attorney or other type of neutral party can hold onto your funds, or you may put them temporarily into a trust account until you close.
+The contract should indicate who keeps the deposit if the transaction does not go through.

 Looking to Buy?